-1. Asia: Countries like Nepal, Bhutan, Thailand, Cambodia, Laos, Sri Lanka, Hong Kong, Macau, Indonesia, Myanmar, Vietnam, Maldives, Jordan and Timor Leste offers Visa on Arrival to Indian travellers.
+Asia: Countries like Nepal, Bhutan, Thailand, Cambodia, Laos, Sri Lanka, Hong Kong, Macau, Indonesia, Myanmar, Vietnam, Maldives, Jordan, and Timor Leste offer Visa on Arrival to Indian travelers.

-2. Africa: In the African continent, Indians can avail Visa on Arrival facility at Mauritius, Seychelles, Egypt, Kenya, Tanzania, Ethiopia, Madagascar, Mozambique, Djibouti, Sao Tome & Principe, Uganda, Guinea-Bissau, Gambia, Cape Verde, Burundi, Comoros and Togo.
+Africa: In the African continent, Indians can avail themselves of Visa on Arrival facility at Mauritius, Seychelles, Egypt, Kenya, Tanzania, Ethiopia, Madagascar, Mozambique, Djibouti, Sao Tome & Principe, Uganda, Guinea-Bissau, Gambia, Cape Verde, Burundi, Comoros, and Togo.

-3. South America: Not many Indian travellers are visiting this side of the world but with increasing need for newer and exotic destinations, Indians are slowly turning towards South America.
+South America: Not many Indian travelers are visiting this side of the world but with an increasing need for newer and exotic destinations, Indians are slowly turning towards South America.
 However, only Bolivia and Guyana offer Visa on Arrival for Indian passport holders.

-4. North America: The biggest trouble for Indians is getting the US and Canada visa.
+North America: The biggest trouble for Indians is getting US and Canada visas.
 However, do you know that if you submit proper documents on time, you can get the visa without any difficulties?
-Anyways, since here we are talking about countries offering Visa on Arrival for Indians, there are only five countries in North America which provide such easy access.
-These five countries are El Salvador, St Lucia, Jamaica, Saint Kitts and Nevis.
+Anyways, since here we are talking about countries offering Visa on Arrival for Indians, there are only five countries in North America that provide such easy access.
+These five countries are El Salvador, St Lucia, Jamaica, Saint Kitts, and Nevis.
 I bet you didn’t know about this!

-Apart from the above mentioned countries, an Indian passport holder can also get Visa on Arrival facility at Fiji, Samoa, Albania, Nauru, Azerbaijan, Tuvalu, Cameroon, Eritrea, Congo DR, Mongolia, Gabon, Georgia, Iran, Ghana, Israel, Lebanon, Mali, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Liberia, Sierra Leone and Suriname.
+Apart from the above-mentioned countries, an Indian passport holder can also get Visa on Arrival facility in Fiji, Samoa, Albania, Nauru, Azerbaijan, Tuvalu, Cameroon, Eritrea, Congo DR, Mongolia, Gabon, Georgia, Iran, Ghana, Israel, Lebanon, Mali, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Liberia, Sierra Leone, and Suriname.

-If we go with the popularity of destinations that Indian travellers are opting for, then below are the top three popular Visa on Arrival destinations
+If we go with the popularity of destinations that Indian travelers are opting for, then below are the top three popular Visa on Arrival destinations

 Thailand visa requirements: